 Mark down Amazon delivery notifications:

-If you use Amazon a lot, you probably get many emails from them: promotion, receipts, requests for feedback… You could easily create a filter to send all of these to your “semi-junk” label, but the problem is that you still want to know right away when Amazon shipped something to you so you have the tracking number available.
+If you use Amazon a lot, you probably get many emails from them like promotions, receipts, and requests for feedback.
+You could easily create a filter to send all of these to your “semi-junk” label, but the problem is that you still want to know right away when Amazon shipped something to you so you have the tracking number available.
 How do you do that?

-Still, some emails manage to get through, especially if you sell items on Amazon – you’ll get a message asking you to ship your items.
+Still, some emails manage to get through, especially if you sell items on Amazon.
+You’ll get a message asking you to ship your items.
 No problem.
 Just include the word combination “ship now” in the “doesn’t have” line, and watch your list shrink further.
 Looks pretty good now, doesn’t it?
-Time to create the filter: click “create filter with this search.”
+Then, create the filter.

-Next you can apply a label to these emails, such as “shipped from Amazon.”
+Next, you can apply a label to these emails, such as “shipped from Amazon.”
 From now on all your items ordered from Amazon will be neatly delivered to this label and you could easily track your shipments in the future.
-Apply the filter to all existing emails and you could search even into your past.
-Great stuff, isn’t it?
+Apply the filter to all existing emails and you could even search into your past.

 Now that you know your way around Gmail and how to use its most powerful features, it’s time to look into additional fun tweaks that truly make Gmail a productivity tool.

-As you can see from the picture above, my important emails are marked by a yellow tag.
 Gmail decides which emails are more important based on how often you read and reply to emails from a certain contact and how you interact with them.
-Gmail’s mechanism is pretty good on its own, but you can interfere directly and give some emails VIP status by marking them as important – alternatively, you can “strip” emails from their importance.
-Be careful: the division is so effective some family members (or your boss) might be offended for not being important enough to make it to your top list!
+Gmail’s mechanism is pretty good on its own, but you can interfere directly and give some emails VIP status by marking them as important.
+Alternatively, you can strip emails from their importance.

 You can mark emails as important or not important by clicking the little tag icon next to them in the main email list or at the top once inside the message (see figure below).